amitkumar1278/SnowStore/README.md

 * Run `npm install`
 * To build the code exec `tsc`
 * To run the test case `npm run test`
+* To get the test coverage `npm run testWithCoverage`